 -The root is at depth \(0\)

-2. Heap Based: A complete binary heap is implemented and the element with the highest priority is kept at the root of the heap.
+Consider a complete binary heap where the element with the highest priority is kept at the root of the heap.

 Suppose we define a method